 - pregnant women

-- people with compromised immune systems like leukemia, HIV
+- people with weak immune systems like leukemia, HIV

 Measles spreads through the air when an infected person coughs or sneezes.
-It is so contagious that if one person has it, 9 out of 10 people around him or her will also become infected if they are not protected.
+It is so contagious that if one person has it, 9 out of 10 people around him or her will also get it if they are not protected.

-Measles was declared eliminated from the U.S. in 2000 thanks to a highly effective vaccination program.
-It is no longer constantly present in this country.
-However, measles is still common in many parts of the world.
+Rubeola was gone from the U.S. in 2000 thanks to a highly effective vaccination program.
+Consequently, it is no longer constantly present in this country.
+However, this disease is still common in many parts of the world.
 Even if your family does not travel internationally, you could come into contact with measles anywhere in the community.

-The best protection against measles is measles-mumps-rubella (MMR) vaccine.
+The best protection against rubeola or measles is the MMR vaccine.
 MMR vaccine provides long-lasting protection against all strains of measles.
-2 doses of the vaccine are recommended for best protection.
-When in doubt, Statcare can check your MMR titers to make sure you have protection against Measles, Mumps and Rubella.
+Doctors recommend two doses of the vaccine for the best protection.
+Therefore, when in doubt, Statcare can check your MMR titers to make sure you have protection against Measles, Mumps and Rubella.
 MMR titers for antibody levels are really important in pregnant women and healthcare workers.